VisionEval/VisionEval.github.io/category/download.md

 ## Getting Started

-Once you have been welcomed to VisionEval, you can follow the instructions under "Editing and Running Models" on the
+Once you have been welcomed to VisionEval, you can follow the instructions under "Editing and Running Models" on the [Getting Started]({{ site.url }}/docs/getting-started.html#editrun) page.
-<a href="https://visioneval.org/docs/getting-started.html#editrun">Getting Started</a> page.
 Your destination folder contains everything you need from the VisionEval "sources" folder.

 ## Requirements